JohnKlaras/ping-pong/README.md

 Running this app is as easy as pie
 Listen up as I rap and I'll tell you why
 all you have to do is [click right here](http://johnklaras.github.io/ping-pong/)
-and Bruce Lee will fill your heart with ping-pong fear
+and Bruce Lee will fill your eyes with ping-pong tears

 ## Technologies Used